Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 - It could be battery acid.
 So, avoid getting it on your hands or clothes and have the battery replaced.

-If it smells like fuel:
+Finally, if it smells like fuel:

 Most likely you have a fuel leak !